 Cleaning Acrylic Paint Brushes with Soap and Water

-A paper towel can help clear paint debris from your brush, but it won’t clean it properly.
+A paper towel can help clear some paint off from your brush, but it won’t clean it properly.
 You should clean your brush after holding it under running lukewarm water for at least 5 to 10 seconds.
 Scrub and rotate the brush gently as required, as the water pressure can dissolve any residue left behind from cleaning.
 Then pinch the brush’s bristles with your fingertips.

 To absolutely clean the paint from the brush, you should use a brush comb.
 Switch off the spray, apply a teaspoon of soap or shampoo to the brush’s bristles, and massage the brush with your fingers.
 Work the soap into the bristle junctions and up to the ferrule.
 Using lukewarm water, thoroughly rinse the brush.
 Massage the bristles with your fingertips and remove any extra soap before rinsing them under hot water.
 Squirt a tiny amount of soap into your palm after the first shower and swirl the bristles on the soap in a circular motion.
 This method will strip paint from hard-to-reach locations, such as those around the ferrule.
 After a final wash, wipe the brush.

 How to Clean Dried Acrylic Paint from Brushes

 Never throw out old brushes without first attempting to clean them. here’s How to Clean old Paint Brushes if you want to know in derails.
 Start the process of reviving your paint brushes by using some of the solutions mentioned below.